MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 A few more problems were rooted out.
 Especially handling of idle flags which were a sequence 0111111001111110... rather than expected 011111101111110...
 Then handling of bit patterns that were not aligined on a byte boundry didn't work very well.
 Problems here were expected since there had been not been covered by previous tests.

+At a late stage it was discovered that certain frames was not accepted by the terminal so the IBM3705 emulator kept resending them unttil the line was restarted.
+By testing with the TWIB board it was recognized that hose frames indeed had a CRC error.
+By comparing a number of frames whcih caused this it was recognized that what they had in common was that the last CRC byte had five highest bits all set.
+Was there a problem when there was a flag dreictly after five bits?
+My assumption was that the leading 0 of the flag would have been enough, but apparently not.
+By adding the 0 bit after five bit (even though the flag had a zero in it) solved the problem.
+There will now be two zero bits after each other when the flag is preceeded by a 11111 bit pattern.
+Nevertheless this seems to be it should work since now it works just fine!

 ### CRC
 To get the CRC right always become a problem.
 Is it LSB first?
 MSB first?
 Initial value?
 In this case in theory the algorithm should be quite well known.
 IBM SDLC CRC, initial value 0xffff.